yzong12138/MVDR_pruning/README.md

 ## Contact

-Please feel free to email Yuxuan or the academic' supervisors Benjamin at (name).(surname)@isir.upmc.fr
+Please feel free to email Yuxuan or the academic' supervisor Benjamin at (name).(surname)@isir.upmc.fr

 ## Citation